-The Sheldon Jackson Museum maintains a Hands-On Loan program for schools in Alaska.
-This program provides a variety of materials to teachers for use in the classroom including objects, photographs, slides, audio tapes, video tapes and books.
+The Sheldon Jackson Museums maintains a Hands-on Loan program for schools, museums, and other educational institutions in Alaska.
+This program provides a variety of materials, including objects, photographs, slides, audio tapes and books.
 There is no charge for the service except for return shipping.
 You can view the database of hands-on loan materials online, or an extensive list of available materials is available from: Hands-On Loans, Sheldon Jackson Museum, 104 College Drive, Sitka, AK 99835.
 Phone 907.747.8981.

-Books and videotapes on museum practices are available for loan through the Curator of Museum Services.
+Books and videotapes on museum practices are available for loan through the Alaska State Library.
 Included are a series of 19 videotapes on preventive conservation topics.

 Workshops in various aspects of museum practices are provided from time to time either independently or in conjunction with Museums Alaska annual conferences.
 These are announced to the museum community on a case-by-case basis.

-The Curator of Museum Services is available for on-site visits to your museum to consult on almost any aspect of museum operations, including exhibits, conservation and collection management.
+The Curator of Statewide Services is available for on-site visits to your museum to consult on most any aspect of museum operations, including exhibits, collections management, strategic planning, and more.
 A written report with recommendations can be provided.
-There is no charge for the service, but the host institution will be required to pay part or all of travel costs.
+There is no charge for the service, but the host institution will be required to pay for travel costs.